Quantum Optimization Heuristics with an Application to Knapsack Problems: Introduction

 \subsection{Contributions}

 This paper introduces new techniques that make the standard QAOA more suitable for constrained optimization problems.
 The first technique describes how to use the outcome of a prior greedy classical algorithm to define an initial quantum state and mixing operation to adjust the quantum optimization algorithm to explore the possible answers around this initial greedy solution.
 The second technique is used to nudge the quantum exploration to avoid the local minima around the greedy solutions.
 To analyze the benefits of these two techniques we run the quantum algorithm on known hard instances of the KP using unit depth quantum circuits.
 The results show that the adjusted quantum optimization heuristics typically perform better than various classical heuristics.
+It should be noted that our first technique, when applied to problems with a linear objective function (as is the case with KP), can be simulated by a classical circuit with the same complexity as our quantum circuit, and thus can be interpreted as a \emph{quantum-inspired} classical algorithm.